mathischeap/phyem/web/source/tutorial/install.rst

     - put the *package* in a dir that is a default system path.
     - put the *package* in a dir which is not a default system path and customize the path locally in Python scripts.

-    And we recommend the section way to keep the default system path clean.
+    And we recommend the second way to keep the default system path clean.

 For example, if the *package* is put in dir :code:`~/my_packages/`, in a Python script or console, you can do